How to Sell Heavy Equipment: Steps and Key Tips For Maximum Value Recovery

 Coordinating logistics and delivery is a critical step that can significantly impact the success of your sale.
 Properly preparing equipment for safe transport—including disassembly, secure packaging, and loading—helps protect assets from damage and ensures buyer satisfaction.

-If your team lacks experience in handling heavy equipment logistics, it’s wise to partner with specialized heavy-haul logistics providers.
+If your team lacks experience handling heavy-equipment logistics, it’s wise to partner with specialized heavy-haul logistics providers.
 These experts manage complex transportation requirements, obtain necessary permits, and oversee safe, efficient delivery to the buyer’s site.

 Additionally, ensure all shipping documentation is complete and accurate, and secure appropriate insurance coverage for the shipment.